FINDING THE TREASURES OF DARKNESS AND WEALTH OF SECRET PLACES

 Moses received the Ten Commandments atop Mount Sinai, which the Bible says was covered with a thick, dark cloud.

-Abraham, the Father of our Faith, cut an eternal Covenant with God at night, when Abraham laid out his sacrifice and God passed through with His fiery presence.
+Abraham, the Father of our Faith, cut an eternal Covenant with God at night, when Abraham laid out his sacrifice, and God passed through with His fiery presence.

 Elijah stood inside the dreary confines of a cave when God challenged him to continue his prophetic ministry.